tinymce/tinymce-docs/general-configuration-guide/customize-ui.md

 ```

 See the [content_css]({{ site.baseurl }}/configure/content-appearance/#content_css) customization page for more information about the use of absolute and relative paths as well as and how to use multiple stylesheets.

+> Note: We have included two aditional content CSS:es you can try out: Document and Writer.
+Use `content_css: 'document'` or `content_css: 'writer'` to try them out.

 ### Hiding the status bar